pmuellr/EventSource-tester/README.md

     jbuild watch

-When you run this command, the application will be built from source, the server started, and tests run.
-When you subsequently edit and then save one of the source files, the application will be re-built, the server re-started, and the tests re-run.
+When you run this command, the application will be built from source, the server started, and tests run, etc.  When you subsequently edit and then save one of the source files, the application will be re-built, the server re-started, and the tests re-run.
 For ever.
 Use Ctrl-C to exit the `jbuild watch` loop.

 You can run those build, server, and test tasks separately.
 Run `jbuild` with no arguments to see what tasks are available, along with a short